vonwareb/vonwareb.github.io/posts/post2.md

 ---

 ### **🧠 The arguments for BDL**
-The seed paper I chose is called "*Position: Bayesian Deep Learning is Needed in the Age of Large-Scale AI*" by Papamarkou et al. The title already makes it clear that this is a position paper - and at the same time  shows the position that is taken.
-This makes it clear right from the start what the paper is about.
+The title of my paper is: "*Position: Bayesian Deep Learning is Needed in the Age of Large-Scale AI*" by Papamarkou et al. The title already makes it clear that this is a position paper - and at the same time shows the position taken.
+This makes it clear from the beginning what the paper is about.

 The central thesis is that BDL can address major weaknesses of current deep learning models - especially with respect to uncertainty estimation and the handling of safety-critical decisions.